 Trex® vs. Wood

 Wood decks are still the most common in Mid-Michigan, however wood has been becoming more expense in recent years and less readily available material option.
-But when you begin considering what material is best for your project, your home and your budget, think both short term and long term.
+So when you begin considering what material is best for your project, your home and your budget, think both short term and long term.

 In the short term, a new wood deck made from typical treated southern pine lumber is going to be economical and look pretty good.
 You may decide to paint the deck a color that reflects heat, or stain it to help it weather our intense seasonal changes.
 For the first year or two, however, a wooden deck will appear new.
 Then gradually, the weather and use will begin to take their toll in warping and twisting boards, splinters here and there, chipping pain, fading stain, and other problems.

 For many homeowners, especially those planning smaller decks that are near the ground, a little elbow grease a couple times each year is worth the savings.
 However, those considering large, two-story or multi-level decks may want to take a closer look at the benefits of composite deck materials like Trex® over wood, unless they really want to handle the maintenance themselves or hire a company to do it.

 Over the long term, the case for building with composite decking like Trex® gets stronger for the larger, elevated decks.
 In the first place, large decks, regardless of material, are complicated and costly to design and build.
 So, using composite materials could be considered an investment in your investment.
 Secondly, for larger decks, having a 25-year limited warranty on decking can provide peace of mind you can’t get with typical treated wood products, even if your maintenance is perfect.